davelpat/datasciencecoursera/RepData_PeerAssessment2/RR_PA2_report.md

 storm.data.events <- unique(storm.data$EVTYPE)
 ```

-The storm data contains **222** unique storm event
+The remaining storm data contains **222** unique storm
-types in contrast to the 48 standard event
+event types in contrast to the 48 standard
-types.
+event types.
 It would greatly simplify the analysis if the
 222 unique storm event types could be grouped into the
 48 standard event types.
 Since the filtered
 data contains 201313 storm events, it is obvious that